Membrizard/PyVaporation/README.md

 # Assumptions and applicability

 * The activity coefficients of the binary mixture are calculated by means of NRTL model;
-* Saturated vapour pressure could be assesd using assessed using Antoine or Frost equations
+* Saturated vapour pressure could be assessed using Antoine or Frost equations
-* Vaporisation/Condensation heat is calculated using Clapeyron-Clausius equations
+* Vaporisation/Condensation heat  values are calculated using Clapeyron-Clausius equation
 * Specific heat capcities are calculated using polynomial approximation
 * The ideal modelling process is applicable only for the modelling of processes, where permeance values does not depend significantly on mixture composition
-* The non-ideal modelling is performed only based on the specified diffusion curves (Permeances of each component as a function of first component concentration in feed)
+* The non-ideal modelling is performed only based on the basis of specified diffusion curves (Fluxes/Permeances of each component as a function of first component concentration in feed)
 * Non Ideal modelling supports non-linear dependencies of permeances and activation energies on feed composition